ordercloud-api/ordercloud-dotnet-catalyst/library/OrderCloud.Catalyst/Auth/UserAuth/README.md

     [HttpGet, Route("thing")]
     [OrderCloudUserAuth(ApiRole.Shopper, ApiRole.OrderReader, ApiRole.OrderAdmin)] // Any one of these threee roles gives access the endpoint public Thing Get(string id) {
-        var username = UserAuthToken.Username; // UserAuthToken is a property on CatalystController ...
+        var username = UserContext.Username; // UserContext is a property on CatalystController ...
     }
 }